rabidaudio/synthesizer/adsr/README.md

 Choice of the capacitor and the knob resistance control the time range.
 Large values for both mean a longer charge time, but a large capacitance effects the fastest charge time too, since `I_abc` is capped at 2mA.
+Pot size effects dynamic range.

+In practice, charge times less than 15ms are undetectable, and charge times above 2s are largely unnecessary.

-C=6.8u and a knob range of 1M gives a control range of 35ms to ~2.3s for a 0-10V change, i.e. a slew rate between 242 V/s and 4.2 V/s.
+C=4.7u and a knob range of 1M gives a control range of 12ms to ~1.8s for a 0-5V change, i.e. a slew rate between 356 V/s and 2.4 V/s.

+Could offer two caps, fast and slow, with a toggle switch.
+Switching to a 22u capacitor gives 58ms to 8.6s.

 A current mirror isolates the 3 different reference voltages, without it they interfere with each other.